Table of contentsClick link to navigate to the desired location

 Examples of mascots

-- Ronald McDonald - McDonald's mascot
+- Ronald McDonald - the mascot of McDonald’s

 Types of mascots